MichaelHu/mydocs3/docs/nodejs/npm.md

     npm publish <folder> [--tag <tag>]

 > Once a package is published with a given name and version, that specific
-> name and version combination can never be used again, even if it is removed with npm-unpublish(1).
+> name and version combination can never be used again, even if it is removed with `npm-unpublish`.

 一旦发布，不可再用。